gino0o0o/ImageEditor/README.md

 # Image Editor

-La libreria consente di ridimensionare le immagini in PHP attraverso un'interfaccia semplice.
+A simple library for thumbnail generation in PHP.

-Richiede l'installazione sul server delle estensioni GD o Imagick
+For the correct usage need the PHP GD extension enabled.